Create a Forward-Looking Risk Register to Anticipate Supply Chain Attacks - Part 2 of 'Modeling the Vulnerability du Jour'

 Strange, unusual, media-worthy vulnerabilities and cyberattacks… they seem to pop up every few months or so and send us risk managers into a fire drill.
-The inevitable questions follow: Can what happened to Yahoo happen to us?
-Are we at risk of a Heartbleed-type vuln?
+The inevitable questions follow: Can what happened to them happen to us?
+Are we at risk of this type of vuln?
 And, my personal favorite, Is this on our risk register?

 This post is the second of a two-part series on how to frame, scope, and model unusual or emerging risks in your company's risk register.
 Part 1 covered how to identify, frame, and conceptualize these kinds of risks.
 Part 2, this post, introduces several tips and steps I use to brainstorm emerging risks and include the results in your risk register.